-Welcome to a guide on the Sony lens abbreviations and acronyms.
+Welcome to a guide on Sony lens abbreviations and acronyms.
 Sony is one of the younger players when it comes to manufacturing cameras.
 But interestingly, they are not new to the world of photography.
-For those who do not know, Sony actually made camera sensors for other companies before launching their own production line.
+For those who do not know, Sony actually manufactured camera sensors for other companies before launching their own production lines.

 Sony only has 2 mount systems at the time of writing.

 - A-mount (or Alpha α-mount): To answer the question of why Minolta lenses are compatible with Sony A-mount cameras – It is because they are exactly the same system.
 Yes, Sony first introduced the A-mount in 2006, which they acquired from Konica-Minolta.